revathi0505/Javascript/README.md

-write a js program,we have two integers m aad n,calculate the sum of the cubes of the integers from m to n.If m is greater than n,return 0 or displkay the proper message. test case1: m=2,n=4 test case2:
+write a js program,we have two integers m aad n,calculate the sum of the cubes of the integers from m to n.If m is greater than n,return 0 or display the proper message. test case1: m=2,n=4 test case2: